AndypSheridan/sta-final/README.md

 ​
 ## **Future-Enhancements**
 ​
-There are a number of improvements which the business would like implemented:
+There are a number of improvements the business would like implemented going forward:
 ​
 * A link allowing the user to call the academy from mobile devices
 * Access to a user account in order to make court bookings or book and pay for sessions with a coach